scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

 Instead, assume users call pytest directly.

-If you need to have custom package data, such as data stored in one place in the sdist structure that shows up in another place in the package, then replace `include_package_data` with an `options.package_data` section and a mapping.
+If you need to have custom package data, such as data stored in one place in the SDist structure that shows up in another place in the package, then replace `include_package_data` with an `options.package_data` section and a mapping.

 ## Extras (low/medium priority)